academic, author, & editor

 BIO

 Hannah Zeavin is a scholar, writer, and editor.
 Her work centers on the history of human sciences (psychoanalysis, psychology, and psychiatry), the history of technology and media, feminist science and technology studies, and media theory.
-Zeavin is an Assistant Professor of History (Science / North America fields) in the Department of History and The Berkeley Center for New Media at UC Berkeley.
+Zeavin is an Associate Professor of History (Science / North America fields) in the Department of History and The Berkeley Center for New Media at UC Berkeley.

 Other academic work has appeared in differences: A Journal of Feminist Studies, Technology and Culture, American Imago, Media, Culture, & Society, The Journal of Cinema and Media Studies, and elsewhere.
 Essays and criticism have appeared in Bookforum, Harper’s Magazine, n+1, The New York Review of Books, The New Yorker, The Paris Review, and elsewhere.